ashanb/kafka-relay-test/README.md

 if login success you will get something similar
 ![image](https://user-images.githubusercontent.com/3264237/160288267-1a73f086-4595-4dbe-a5d2-09c453eadbd7.png)

-Now copy the JWT toekn for processing.
+Copy the JWT toekn for future requests.

 4. Postman Collection for supported endpoints.
 Please check the uploaded postman collection file in \kafka-relay-test\kafka-relay\boot\xxx.json